 Reward credit cards are those which offer Cashback (a small percentage of what you spend is 'saved' up and paid back to you periodically) or offer Rewards - normally in the form of vouchers to spend in shops.

 As interest rates have reduced over the past few years, credit card companies have cut the rewards customers receive, but there are signs that the market is starting to revive.
 If you are a lighter user, you might find that a card promoted by a supermarket or store group is more attractive - the John Lewis / Waitrose card is a good example where the reward can be worth more than 0.5%, if you shop in one of their stores.
 Tesco credit cards offer Clubcard points which can be exchanged for rewards.
+And of course Air Miles rewards cards are ever popular with those who want to travel the world.

 Some of the best 'cashback' cards are those which charge, so do watch out for any fees - you can quickly find that any benefit is totally eaten up by the charges.